TigerBonez/DunGenII/README.md

 Also uses an oracle system directly based off of "MUNE", a solo D&D DM emulator.

 This is meant to be a private project for a few friends and I, but I wanted to see if I can host the files as a website using github, which requires it to be listed as public.
 If you end up using this, be sure to support the original sources this is based on.

+I have no clue if "DunGen" is a thing already, it's just a cool name we thought of, and the "II" part is because this one actually has a UI and isn't text-based.